kmith/MAPcore-Documentation/source/ScaffoldFiducialMarker.rst

 Left Controls
 ^^^^^^^^^^^^^

-The :guilabel:`Open Controls` button at the top-left corner of the MAPcore Datathon portal elaborates different controls which helps to pinpoint any modifications made in the organ.
+The :guilabel:`Open Controls` button at the top-left corner of this demonstration elaborates different controls which help to edit the visualisation and configuration of the anatomical organ scaffold.

 Functionality of different *controls*:

-* **View All** - this control helps the organ to return to the original state from the enlarged position.
+* **View All** - this control ensures the entire organ scaffold is visible.

-* **Read** - provides an option to use the existing Physiome Model Repository(PMR) workspace.
+* **Read** - provides an option to load a scaffold configuration and fiducial landmark locations from the Physiome Model Repository (PMR).
+See further details below.

-* **Commit** - helps to save the changes locally.
+* **Commit** - save any changes to a temporary space.

-* **Push** - helps to save the changes on the Physiome Model Repository(PMR).
+* **Push** - save committed changes to PMR.

-* **Mesh Types** - displays various kinds of organs/shapes but presently only heart related options are functional.
+* **Mesh Types** - displays various kinds of organs/shapes supported by the underlying scaffolding tools, but presently only the heart related choices are functional.
 The default organ which is showcased is "3d_heart1".

-* **Parameters** - these are the numerical values which defines the various attributes of the organs/shapes.
-The values has been preset to provide a basic configuration of the organ.
+* **Parameters** - the configuration defining the various attributes of the organ scaffold.
+The default values have been preset to provide a reasonable configuration of the organ.

-* **Regions** - helps viewing the varied parts of the organ/shape.
+* **Regions** - the currently defined anatomical regions of the displayed organ scaffold.
 Currently, this functionality works only for the heart.
-Hovering over the different regions highlights the particular selected area of the organ.
+Hovering over the different regions highlights the particular selected area of the organ; unchecking the region will cause the region surface to be hidden in the current scaffold visualisation.

 The :guilabel:`Close Controls` button closes the expanded controls panel.